egberts/egberts.github.io-src/content/articles/dns-bind9-local-dnssec.md

 Of course, if you own both the `mydomain` as well as `myhomelan`, then it is no problem to make `myhomelab`
-DNSSEC being valid EXCEPT that you must continue validating the chain linkages toward higher zone names.
+DNSSEC is valid, EXCEPT that you must continue validating the chain linkages toward higher zone names.
-You must repeat the same `DS` RR delivery for each zone name until you no longer own that zone name which is invariably always its TLD or someone else's zone (domain) name.
+You must repeat the same `DS` RR delivery for each zone name until you no longer own that zone name, which is invariably always its TLD or someone else's zone (domain) name.

-Next chain link is the DS RR of `mydomain` zone must be sent to the TLD admin of `example` zone.
+The next chain link is the DS RR of `mydomain` zone must be sent to the TLD admin of `example` zone.
 Ad naseum, but not quite ad infinitium.

 # MyDomain, MyChoice

 Execuse the ripped-off slogan: my domain, my choice;
-it should be possible to deploy DNSSEC throughout the enteprrise, small-medium businesses and home labs.
+it should be possible to deploy DNSSEC throughout the enteprise, small-medium businesses and home labs.
 But this is not happening ... for private TLD ... yet.

-The idea of continual extension of DNSSEC below your owned `mydomain.tld` is already technically practical, in fact is commonly deployed.
+The idea of continual extension of DNSSEC below your owned `mydomain.tld` is already technically practical, and it is in fact commonly deployed.

-However, consider this common story; some top-secret corporate lab does not want their DNSSEC to be leaked out to the net, what can a DNS administrator do?
+However, consider this common story; some top-secret corporate lab does not want their DNSSEC to be leaked out onto the net; what can a DNS administrator do?

 There are a couple of basic choices today: